kamrul1/RefitClientAndBearerToken/README.md

 ##### RefitClientAndBearerToken.IDP

 This is the main identity provider, self contained in this solution.
+I have used Identity Server 4 so that I can include its configuration in this project.
 This can be swapped out for any external IDP, which support OpenID Connect.

 OpenID Connect Discovery Document: https://localhost:5001/.well-known/openid-configuration

 Configure and Setup IdentityServer4 using the guide at: https://www.scottbrady91.com/Identity-Server/Getting-Started-with-IdentityServer-4

+See the Config.cs file for Resource setup.

 Test to see it using curl, get a bearer token: